kazuyuki114/LogPineline/README.md

 - `SyslogDashboard.json` - Syslog metrics
 - `JsonDashboard.json` - JSON service log metrics
 - `CombinedDashboard.json` - Unified view of all logs
-- Temlate ID: 882 for ClickHouse, 7589 for Kafka, 3590 for Grafana
+- Temlate ID: 882 for ClickHouse, 7589 for Kafka, 3590 for Grafana, 15105 for Vector
 ## Project Structure

 ```